vecma-project/EasyVVUQ-QCGPJ/docs/tutorials/cooling_cup/guide/tutorial.rst

 Next, we provide a glimpse into the structure of EasyVVUQ-QCGPJ workflow, followed by instructions into the configuration on environment-specific settings.
-Then, we showcase 4 different approaches (local, SLURM, QCG Client, and QCG-Now) you can choose from to execute EasyVVUQ on the sample application, all under the management of the QCG Pilot Job.
+Then, we showcase 4 different approaches (local, SLURM, QCG-Client, and QCG-Now) you can choose from to execute EasyVVUQ on the sample application, all under the management of the QCG-PilotJob.
 For any reader who is interested in learning more about UQ applied to a multiscale workflow, a section describing the fusion model is positioned at the end of the tutorial.

-**Notice 1**: The tutorial contains some steps related to the execution of EasyVVUQ / QCG Pilot Job task via queuing system and/or QCG access tools.
+**Notice 1**: The tutorial contains some steps related to the execution of EasyVVUQ / QCG-PilotJob task via queuing system and/or QCG access tools.
 To follow these steps you must have an account with a computing cluster controlled by SLURM and if you want to use QCG tools it has to be part of the QCG infrastructure.
 In order to get access to Eagle